andreyorst/fennel-conditions/doc/macros.md

 (restart-case expr ...)
 ```

-Resumable condition restart point.
+Condition restart point.

 Accepts expression `expr` and restarts that can be used when handling
 conditions thrown from within the expression.
 Similarly to
-[`handler-case`](#handler-case) restarts are lists with restart name, and an fn-tail.
+[`handler-case`](#handler-case) restarts are lists with first element being a restart
+name, and an fn-tail.

 If expression or any of it's subsequent expressions raises a
 condition, it will be possible to return into the [`restart-case`](#restart-case), and